But here’s what they’re missing on referral B2B lead generation.

 Referrals Can Be Digital

 A conversation also enables you to gather “intel” from your referrers.
 Find out how they know your prospects, what’s important to your prospects, what their challenges are, what they value, how they communicate, and what might get in the way of your sales success.
 You won’t find answers to any of these questions on social media.
-If you don’t reach out, you also miss the opportunity to reconnect and learn what’s new with your referral source.
+Plus, if you don’t reach out to your referral sources, you also miss the opportunity to reconnect and learn what’s new with them.

 You can automate your sales process, but you can’t automate relationships.
 You must earn the right to ask for referrals.
 And that’s why I ignored this request from someone who invited me to connect on LinkedIn: